philipchung/verifact/scripts/dataset/README.md

-# Unannotated Dataset Construction
+# Creation of Unannotated Dataset and EHR Vector Database

+The first portion of these instructions under `Uannotated Dataset Creation` contains steps to create the unannotated dataset for the `VeriFact` study and `VeriFact-BHC`, meaning it does not contain any human or AI annotations.
+Due to the use of LLMs and some inherent stochasticity, the results will not be identical to the `VeriFact-BHC` dataset.
+This is because the LLM-written Brief Hospital Course (BHC) narrative will likely contain different text and the decomposition of LLM-written and Human-written BHC may be slightly different.

+The second portion of these instructions under `Create Reference Vector Database of EHR Facts for Evaluation` and `Evaluation` contains steps needed to run `VeriFact` on the annotated dataset we have created called `VeriFact-BHC`.
+The propositions from text decomposition are fixed in this dataset but derived from the same steps as `Unannotated Dataset Creation`.
+After the propositions were fixed, human clinicans annotated the dataset for ground truth labels to compare `VeriFact` against.
+You only need to run the code in the second portion to benchmark any modifications to `VeriFact` against the `VeriFact-BHC` dataset.

+## Unannotated Dataset Creation

 The following steps reproduce the creation of the unannotated dataset for the `VeriFact` study and `VeriFact-BHC`, meaning it does not contain any human or AI annotations.

 The following steps also run the VeriFact AI system to generate AI ratings for each proposition extracted from Brief Hospital Course (BHC) text narratives in the dataset.
-However, the text decomposition may be slightly different than in `VeriFact-BHC` and our reported experiments due to the non-deterministic nature of LLMs, so refer to `analysis` scripts on downloading the exact text decomposition and annotations used in `VeriFact-BHC`.
+However, the text decomposition may be slightly different than in `VeriFact-BHC` and our reported experiments due to the non-deterministic nature of LLMs, so refer to `analysis` scripts on downloading the exact text decomposition and annotations used in `VeriFact-BHC`

-## Create Dataset, Decomposed Text, and Vector Database of Facts

 ### Data Download